ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

 # Computer vision with PowerAI and Schematics
 {: #computer-vision-powerai-schematics}

-This tutorial walks you through how to provision a dedicated backend instance(VSI) of PowerAI Vision in {{site.data.keyword.vpc_full}}, upload an image dataset, train, deploy an optimized deep learning model as an API using a GPU provisioned on the VSI and deploy a front-end application to a VSI to interact with the backend API to classify an image.
-Once the front-end VM is created on {{site.data.keyword.vpc_short}} using {{site.data.keyword.bplong_notm}}, its public IP address along with the username and password to log into the application will be displayed for easy access.
+This tutorial walks you through how to provision a dedicated backend instance(VSI) of PowerAI Vision trial in {{site.data.keyword.vpc_full}} through {{site.data.keyword.bplong_notm}}.
+Once provisioned, you will upload an image data set, train, deploy, and test an optimized deep learning (image classification) model through a GPU on the VSI.
+You will also deploy a front-end application through {{site.data.keyword.bplong_notm}} to a new VSI on the same {{site.data.keyword.vpc_full}}.Once deployed, you will upload an image for classification by communicating with the backend deployed model exposed an an API.
 {:shortdesc}

 Cameras are everywhere.
 Videos and images have become one of the most interesting data sets for artificial intelligence.
 In particular, deep learning is being used to create models for computer vision, and you can train these models to let your applications recognize what an image (or video) represents.